jonathaneunice/items/README.rst

 and ``coverage``.
 Then run one of these commands::

-    tox                # normal run - speed optimized tox -e py27        # run for a specific version only (e.g. py27, py34)
-    tox -c toxcov.ini  # run full coverage tests
+    tox                # normal run - speed optimized tox -e py37        # run for a specific version only tox -c toxcov.ini  # run full coverage tests